MotazSabri/Hanami-release/README.md

 9.	✅Add a single channel. double-channel and quadruple channel audio device support.
 10.	✅Add more stability to audio regularization and noise reduction, especially in weakly supported languages.
 11. Introduce speaker identification to ultimately create a meeting log with speakers and their corresponding sentences.
-12. Introduce a meeting summary in which every session log will be stored in a google doc with a summary of the meeting at the end.
+12.	✅Introduce a meeting summary in which every session log will be stored in a google doc with a summary of the meeting at the end.
-13.	create a knowledge tree where all the meeting logs are appended together to create a robust backend that can answer any question about whatever was spoken and heard by Hanami.
+13.	✅create a knowledge tree where all the meeting logs are appended together to create a robust backend that can answer any question about whatever was spoken and heard by Hanami.

 ## Disclaimer